 The Six Million Dollar Man was a television series during the mid-seventies about an astronaut who was severely injured during a plane crash and was re-built to have super-human strength.
 His new bionic body parts included both legs, an arm, and an eye making him part human, part machine.
 The opening monologue for the show was: “Gentlemen, we can rebuild him.
 We have the technology.
 We have the capability to make the world’s first bionic man.
 Steve Austin will be that man.
 Better than he was before.
 Better…stronger…faster.”

-The difference between the old and new robo programs is the technology.
+The difference between the old and new Robo programs is technology.
 The advancement in technology has allowed these programs to thrive.

-What do you get when you combine a human advisor with a robo?
-A bionic advisor!
-A Certified Financial Planner coupled with a robust technology platform may be better, stronger, faster than a standalone robo.
+What do you get when you combine a human advisor with a Robo?
+A powerful combination!
+A Certified Financial Planner coupled with a robust technology platform may be better, stronger, faster than a standalone Robo.
 The human component will allow your advisor to meet with you in person and help verbalize your goals and direct you to the best investment solutions.
 In addition to investment selection, he can give you guidance with your company retirement plan, insurance needs, educational accounts, philanthropic activity, and much more.

-To work with a bionic advisor, consider the following items.
+To work with an advisor, consider the following items.